tayyab-balti/AI-Internship/Day2.md

-# Introduction
+# Linear Regression

-Linear Regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+ It is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
 It assumes a linear relationship between the variables.

 `Real-life scenario`: Predicting house prices based on square footage.